Hair Loss Treatments

 If you aren’t interested in topical or surgical hair-loss treatments, there are some other alternative options available.

-- Low-level laser therapy (LLLT): While early research on LLLT has shown conflicting results, recent reviews of research results have determined that it’s safe and effective at improving hair density and diameter for women and women.
+- Low-level laser therapy (LLLT): While research on LLLT has shown conflicting results, some patients have seen improvement in hair density and diameter.

 - Cosmetic Aids: Tinted powders, lotions and sprays can help camouflage hair loss by covering thinning spots on the scalp.
 Wigs, hair pieces, and hair extensions can also help to disguise hair loss.